Graduate Admission Criteria

 - Recommendations (three required for all programs-with a preference for one professional and two academic-for all MPP candidates; one academic and two professional for all MPM candidates and; no less than two academic required (may submit one professional) for all doctoral level candidates)

 - TOEFL or IELTS scores are required for applicants whose undergraduate (applicable to master's level applicants) or graduate education (applicable to all doctorate level applicants) was not in English.
+(Please click here to view IBT TOEFL AND IELTS REQUIREMENTS FOR DEGREE-SEEKING STUDENTS established by the University of Maryland Graduate School.）

 Applicants must demonstrate, through undergraduate coursework or standardized test scores, that they possess the ability to handle the quantitative elements of the curriculum.
 (A free Math Refresher workshop is offered for admitted students whose quantitative skills may be rusty.)
-We use a holistic review process when evaluating applicants and do not have specific minimum requirements.
-Below are average GPA and GRE scores for successful admitted masters applicants (listed in percentiles.
-We also accept the GMAT exam but it is used by too few applicants for us to calculate an accurate average score.

 Average GPA - 3.5 on a 4.0 scale